 In Istanbul I haven’t felt in danger at any time, and I haven’t tried to avoid risk at all.
 I’ve used public transportation at the most busy times, I’ve visited tourist sites during peak hours, and I’ve been surrounded by large crowds when visiting markets and mosques.
 My experience in Istanbul was just great, I found the people to be very warm and friendly and I’m so happy I decided to visit regardless of all the warnings I got.
 We did notice, however, that there didn’t seem to be so many tourists from the ‘West’ in Istanbul during our visit.
 It saddens me to see how the tourism sector suffers from the negative reputation the country seems to have built up lately.

 Then there is the issue of the constitutional referendum being held in Turkey today (16/04/2017).
 During our visit, there was no getting around the campaigning.
 We’ve seen massive banners, posters and flags everywhere.
 But typically, most of what we’ve seen, urged people to vote Yes (evet).
 We didn’t see so much of it in Sultanahmet (the old centre), as I guess that’s mostly where tourists go.
-However, from the tram and taxi’s we took we’ve seen banners covering whole buildings; massive prints of Erdogan’s face.
-To me, covering complete 6-story buildings with your face seems like a typical action of an authoritarian leader… I feel so bummed I haven’t taken any pictures of these, but the trams were so crowded that the thought of reaching for my camera didn’t come up with me.
+However, from the tram and taxis we took we’ve seen banners covering whole buildings; massive prints of Erdogan’s face.
+To me, covering complete 6-story buildings with your face seems a bit extreme… I feel so bummed I haven’t taken any pictures of these, but the trams were so crowded that the thought of reaching for my camera didn’t come up with me.

 We have spoken to some Turkish people about it, and many people seem to fear the consequences of either outcome of the referendum.
 There is the obvious fear for the authoritarian tendencies of Erdogan, but on the other side, a No-vote could plunge the country into times of uncertainty.
 The result of the referendum probably won’t affect the safety of Turkey in the coming weeks, but we simply can’t know what the future will hold.
 I guess it remains to be seen how today’s events affect the country, but we should try to always look further than the scaremongering the media serves us.

-Also, in my opinion we shouldn’t avoid visiting a country purely because we don’t agree with its politics.
+In my opinion, we also shouldn’t avoid visiting a country purely because we don’t agree with its politics.
 In this case, I would do some research to make sure my travels don’t fund any of the politics I disagree with.
 I would still like to visit the country and try to spend my money with small, independent businesses that are suffering from a political situation that their country is in, by no fault of its individual citizens.
 After all, people are not representative of their government’s actions, and they may feel very badly represented by it.
+If there is no way around it and I would only be able to visit by spending money supporting corrupt politicians, then I don’t think I would visit a country.
+My whole point is about being selective of whom I support with my money.